 “Those of Caernarfon not the least in speed,…Three golden Eagles in their Ensigne brought”.

-The eagles then make a notable appearance on John Speed’s 1610/11 map of Caernarfonshire, where they feature in an inset representation of the county town, Caernarfon
+and this reference had been preceded some seventeen years earlier by the notable inclusion of the eagles on John Speed’s 1610/11 map of Caernarfonshire, where they feature in an inset representation of the county town, Caernarfon

 The eagles are also present on this 1873 publication